rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

     - sortOrder - SortOrder: Sort order of result.
     - input - AzureAdObjectTypeInput: Input for the azureAdObjectsByType API.
 - Returns AzureAdObjectConnection.
-### adrelatedobjects
-Details of the Azure AD objects corresponding to a group membership.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortByOptionCommonSearch - list of AzureAdObjectCommonSearchTypes: Ordered list sorted by common column names.
-    - sortOrder - SortOrder: Sort order of result.
-    - input - AzureAdRelatedObjectsInput: Input for azureAdRelatedObjects API.
-- Returns AzureAdObjectConnection.
 ### armtemplatesbyfeature
 Retrieve ARM templates for role definition and role assignment.

 - There is a single argument of type AzureArmTemplatesByFeatureInput.
 - Returns list of AzureArmTemplateByFeatures.
+### azureregions
+Get all available regions for Azure.

+- There is a single argument of type System.String.
+- Returns list of AzureCloudAccountRegions.
+### azurestorageaccounts
+List all Azure storage accounts by resource group.

+- There is a single argument of type AzureStorageAccountsReq.
+- Returns list of System.Strings.
-### armtemplatesbyfeatureforrecovery
+### azurevnets
-Retrieve ARM templates for role definition and role assignment to a specific user.
+Get VNets for a given account in Azure.

-- There is a single argument of type AzureArmTemplatesByFeatureInput.
+- There is a single argument of type AzureVnetReq.
-- Returns list of AzureArmTemplateByFeatures.
+- Returns list of System.Strings.
 ### blobcontainersbystorageaccount
 List all Azure blob containers by storage account.